About arc42

 1. Usability:

-• Goal: An intuitive interface that allows users to play and access hints easily.
+• Goal: An intuitive interface that allows users to play, access hints, view/edit their profile, and inspect their game statistics with minimal friction.

 2. Maintainability: